 87. Improve kidney function

 Balanced pH levels help your entire body.
-Excess acid can weaken kidneys, among other things, and damaged kidneys can’t easily remove it from your blood.
+Excess acid can weaken kidneys, among other things.
+Damaged kidneys can’t easily remove it from your blood.
 Help them by drinking soda water.

 88. Remove splinters